Tuition & Residency

 I am a present/future student at the KU Edwards Campus and have questions regarding services for student veterans, whom do I contact?

 Contact the Veteran Services Coordinator, Student Financial Aid, located in Regents Center, Rm.
 210F.
-Stop by or call 913-879-8615 or email email@example.com.
-You can also visit their Military and Veterans Affairs page.
+Stop by or call 913-897-8615 or email email@example.com.

 Parents who have transferred GI Bill benefits to their children and want to be able to chat with KU directly regarding their account will need to have their student delegate access to a parent.

 VA website Questions and Answers - You can log in and contact the VA directly.

 ‘‘GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill."